 Ted Van Dyk is an author and former government official with a long history of involvement in public policy and international affairs.
 His career includes work as an intelligence analyst at the Pentagon; as director of the Washington, D.C., public affairs office of the European Communities (now the European Union); and as a policymaker in the Lyndon Johnson and Jimmy Carter administrations, where he coordinated U.S. foreign assistance programs.
 He is a lifelong Democrat currently living in his hometown of Bellingham, Washington.
-With his permission, we occasionally feature his Facebook posts.
+With his permission, I occasionally feature his Facebook posts.
+Scroll through and enjoy.

 DEMS GETTING STARTED IN THE FIRST 100 DAYS